A Platform to Build and Share AI Evaluations

 Global Fluency

-We measure global fluency by combining and averaging results across multiple evaluations, including those that measure cultural competency, non-western everyday perspectives, low-resource languages, and the Global South.
+Global fluency is the combination of results across multiple evaluations measuring cultural competency, non-western everyday perspectives, low-resource languages, and the Global South.

 Helpfulness & Reasoning